-MEDICAL CENTER
+MEDICAL CENTER CAMPUS

-The Indiana University Medical Center consists of the Schools of Dentistry and Nursing, the School of Medicine and its Division of Allied Health Sciences, the Robert W. Long Hospital, the James Whitcomb Riley Hospital for Children (including the Kiwanis Wing), the Rotary Building, the Clinical Building, the William H. Coleman Hospital for Women, the Union Building, the Medical Science Building, and the new adult hospital.
+The Indiana University Medical Center consists of the School of Medicine, the School of Dentistry, the School of Nursing, the Division of Allied Health Sciences, the Robert W. Long Hospital, the James Whitcomb Riley Hospital for Children (including the Kiwanis Wing), the Rotary Building, the Clinical Building, the William H. Coleman Hospital for Women, the Union Building, the Medical Science Building, and the new adult hospital, which is now under construction.
 Located adjacent to the Medical Center are Marion County General Hospital, Veterans Administration Hospital, and the LaRue D. Carter Memorial Hospital.
 Such an arrangement is ideal for study in all phases of the health sciences.
 Students have access to all University hospitals and clinics for training and observation.